robertmartin8/MachineLearningStocks/README.md

 My personal belief is that better quality data is THE factor that will determine your ultimate performance.
 Here are some ideas:

 - Explore the other subfolders in Sentdex's `intraQuarter.zip`.
-- Buy fundamental data from Quandl
 - Parse the annual reports that all companies submit to the SEC (have a look at the [Edgar Database](https://www.sec.gov/edgar/searchedgar/companysearch.html))
 - Try to find websites from which to scrape fundamental data (this has been my solution).
 - Ditch US stocks and go global -- perhaps better results may be found in markets that are less-liquid.
 It'd be interesting to see whether the predictive power of features vary based on geography.
+- Buy Quandl data, or experiment with alternative data.

 ### Data preprocessing

 - Build a more robust parser using BeautifulSoup
+- In this project, I have just ignored any rows with missing data, but this reduces the size of the dataset considerably.
+Are there any ways you can fill in some of this data?
+  - hint: if the PE ratio is missing but you know the stock price and the earnings/share...
+  - hint 2: how different is Apple's book value in March to its book value in June?
+- Some form of feature engineering: e.g, calculate [Graham's number ](https://www.investopedia.com/terms/g/graham-number.asp) and use it as a feature!

 ### Machine learning